mfornace/lilwil/README.md

 - defines default printing behavior (see [`lilwil::ToString`](#lilwiltostring))
 - defines any other general-purpose functions, macros, or customizations you might want

+`lilwil` mostly assumes that you're writing your tests in source files in a separate test directory than your main project code.
+This is likely the case for any reasonably sized project.
+So I haven't devoted any effort to letting you write your tests inline alongside your production code, and I would not advise it.

 ### Unit test declaration

 Unit tests are functors which:
 - take a first argument of `lilwil::Context`
 - return `void` or an object convertible to `lilwil::Value`